Secretary of State for Work and Pensions

 The secretary of state for work and pensions, also referred to as the work and pensions secretary, is a secretary of state in the Government of the United Kingdom, with overall responsibility for the business of the Department for Work and Pensions.
 The incumbent is a member of the Cabinet of the United Kingdom.

-The office holder works alongside the other Work and Pensions ministers.
-The corresponding shadow minister is the shadow secretary of state for work and pensions and the shadow secretary of state for the future of work.
+The office holder works alongside the other work and pensions ministers.
+The corresponding shadow minister is the shadow secretary of state for work and pensions.
 The performance of the secretary of state is also scrutinised by the Work and Pensions Select Committee.